The life story of Longfellow is full of drama, romance, and tragedy.

-Yankee Doodle’s Pen: Wheatley, Washington, and Longfellow
+Yankee Doodle’s Pen: Wheatley, Washington, and Longfellow, a one-act play

 Step back in time and discover what a slave, a general, and a poet have in common.
 This reading for middle grade students celebrates Black History Month in February, Women’s History Month in March and Patriot’s Day and National Poetry Month in April while focusing on American history all year.
 The 50-minute play lends itself to students, parents, professionals, or a combination in the cast.
 It is classroom tested and meets the Massachusetts Curriculum Standards.